topshed/RPi_8x8GridDraw/README.md

 ###Installation

 1. Install the pypng Python module
 2. Install the appropriate library for your HAT
 3. Clone this repo

 ### Getting started

 1. Run startx then open a terminal window.
-2. Run 8x8grid-unicorn.py (for UnicornHat) or 8x8grid-sense.py (for Sense HAT)
+2. Run 8x8grid.py.
+This will detect which kind of HAT you have and run the appropriate sub-program ( 8x8grid-unicorn for UnicornHat) or 8x8grid-sense.py (for Sense HAT).
+You can, of course, just run either one directly.

 This Python program uses pygame and the Sense/UnicornHAT APIs to create and edit single frames or multi-frame animations.
 The animations can be exported as Python code or a single frame can be saved as an 8x8 png.

 Animations and single frames can be directly loaded on the the  LED matrix.